kjblakemore/book3/src/hackathons/twitter/index.md

 1. Has observed languages other than English and Russian? contributed by Karen

-  The predominant language used in tweets is English and we are collecting tweets with the term Russia, so I would think that languages other than English would be very rare.
+  The predominant language used in tweets is English and we are collecting tweets with the term Russia, so I would think that languages other than English and Russian would be very rare.

 2. Has observed the word Putin? contributed by Brian.